Irreducibility and locus of complex roots of polynomials related to Fermat's Last Theorem: Preliminary results for

+From a result of Helou (see \cite{helou}), it follows that all the factors of $\tilde{K}_n$ over $\QQ$ are invariant under the action of $H$ for odd primes $n$.
+Now we prove Theorem \ref{factorsymmetries_intro}, which gives the same result for the case of $n$ being even, square-free, or square of a prime.

-\begin{theorem} Let \(n\) be such that \(\tilde K_n(0)\) is square-free.
-For any irreducible factor \(P\in\ZZ[x]\) of \(\tilde K_n\) and every root \(r\) of \(P\), the symmetric copies of \(r\) (images of \(r\) under transformations of \(H\), as depicted in Figure \ref{fig}) are also roots of \(P\).
-As a consequence, \(6\mid\deg P\) and \(P\) has the 6 symmetries of \(H\). \end{theorem} \begin{proof} It is enough to prove the theorem for the case when \(P\) contains a root on the arc $A_2$.
-The problem will then follow by the following reasoning: any irreducible factor \(Q\) of \(\tilde K_n\) has a root \(r'\) which has a symmetric copy \(r''\) on $A_2$.
-The minimal polynomial \(R\) of \(r''\) has all the symmetric copies of \(r''\), including \(r'\).
+\begin{proof}[Proof of Theorem \ref{factorsymmetries_intro}] It suffices to prove that for every irreducible factor $P$ of $\tilde{K}_n$ and every root $r$ of $P$, the symmetric copies of $r$ (images under the transformations of $H$) are also roots of $P$.

+Note that for such \(n\), $\tilde{K}_n(0)$ is square-free.
+It is sufficient to prove the theorem for the case when \(P\) contains a root on the arc $A_2$.
+The main statement will then follow by the following reasoning: any irreducible factor \(Q\) of \(\tilde K_n\) has a root \(r'\) which has a symmetric copy \(r''\) on $A_2$.
+The minimal polynomial \(R\) of \(r''\) has all the symmetric copies of \(r''\), including \(r'\) as roots.
 Since \(\tilde K_n\) is square-free, \(Q\) has to be \(R\), so it satisfies the required property.